DitroniX/LMIC-Linear-Motor-IoT-Controller/README.md

 The board has three DC Linear Motor Outputs (all paralleled to the L6205 Dual DMOS Full Bridge Driver).

 - Low voltage DC input (10-32V), is fed via the terminal block (not populated), or you may optionally solder the power supply cable tails directly to the PCB.
+- On-board 3V3 Buck Regulator
 - Solar Panel Tracking maybe used using the OPTO input.
 - Hardware Safety Circuit.
-- Power for the board may either be provided via the Micro USB (for flashing, debugging etc.).
+- Power for the board may be provided via the Micro USB (for flashing, debugging etc.).

 An OPTO sensor input is provided for Solar Tracking, so you may connect a daylight sensor such as the a 3DU5C, TSL257 or GL5528.
 This could be mounted on the SDK or wired remotely.
 OPTO not included.